gdavidbutler/pthreadChannel/README.md

 Find the API in chan.h:

-* chanInit
+* chanSetHeap
-  * Initialize the chan API providing pointers to dynamic memory routines with realloc() and free() semantics.
+  * Optionally provide pointers to dynamic memory routines with realloc() and free() semantics.
 Otherwise, use the libc versions.
 * chanCreate
   * Allocate an Open chan_t (reference count = 1, pair with chanClose).
 * chanOpen